zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 [OfType](#cast_and_oftype) | IQueryable | Filters the elements based on a specified type.
 [OrderBy](basic-simple-query#ordering-results) | IOrderedQueryable or IOrderedQueryable&lt;T&gt; | Sorts the elements of a sequence in ascending or descending order according to a key.
 [Page](#page-pageresult) | IQueryable or IQueryable&lt;T&gt; | Returns the elements as paged.
-[PageResult](#page-pageresult) | PagedResult or PagedResult&lt;T&gt; | Returns the elements as paged and include the CurrentPage, PageCount, PageSize and RowCount.
+[PageResult](#page-pageresult) | PagedResult or PagedResult&lt;T&gt; | Returns the elements as paged and include the CurrentPage, PageCount, PageSize, and RowCount.
 [Reverse](#reverse) | IQueryable | Inverts the order of the elements in a sequence.
 [Maybe not supported in all scenarios](https://msdn.microsoft.com/library/bb738550.aspx)
 [Select](basic-simple-query#selecting-entities-and-properties) | IQueryable or IQueryable&lt;T&gt; | Projects each element of a sequence into a new form.
 [SelectMany](#selectmany) | IQueryable or IQueryable&lt;T&gt; | Projects each element of a sequence and combines the resulting sequences into one sequence.